RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Vitis code explained
 ********************

-For every AXI_GPIO we have to define its address and its size as is shown below
+For every AXI_GPIO we have to define its address and its size as shown below

 .. code-block:: c